Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

-An interesting recent paper \cite{leung2022unconfoundedness} proposes the use of Graphical Neural Networks to learn the relevant representation for the interference in a very general setting with possible joint determination of the treatment.
+An interesting recent paper \cite{leung2022unconfoundedness} proposes the use of graphic neural networks (GNN) to learn the relevant representation of interference in a very general setting with possible joint determination of treatment.
 The paper establishes both positive and negative identification results in general settings.
-The work also derives asymptotic normality results under appropriate rates of convergence of the GNN predictions.
-A key related question in that paper is the determination of the relevant depth of interference which directly relates with the number of layers in the GNN. \cite{leung2022unconfoundedness} highlights the need of imposing additional structure to strike some balance between applicability, interpretability and tractability.
+The work also derives asymptotic normality results under appropriate assumptions on the rates of convergence of the GNN predictions.
+A key related question in that paper is the determination of the relevant depth of interference which directly relates with the number of layers in the GNN. \cite{leung2022unconfoundedness} highlights the need to impose additional structure to strike some balance between applicability, interpretability, and tractability.
 Our setting attempts one such balance by imposing assumptions of additivity of the direct treatment effect while allowing nonparametric estimates for the interference function where the relevant depth of interference can be node specific and dependent on the treatment assignments as well.